• Skip to primary navigation

 In The News

-• [<b>LASD</b> deputy shooting investigation in Avocado Heights – NBC Los Angeles]
+• [<b>LASD</b> releases new video in Altadena man’s murder – NBC Los Angeles]

 Copyright © 2026 LASD Retired.
 All Rights Reserved.
 Website designed and developed by 911MEDIA